Iron Duke engine: Development

-At the time of the 1973 oil crisis the only engines Pontiac built were 350 cuin, 400 cuin, and 455 cuin versions of their V8 engine.
+At the time of the 1973 oil crisis, the only engines Pontiac built were 350 cuin, 400 cuin, and 455 cuin versions of their V8 engine.
 Recognizing that future products would need to be smaller and more fuel-efficient, Pontiac engineers were tasked with developing a new engine that would be suitable for these future products.
-The engineers considered developing smaller displacement versions of the existing V8, a V6 derived from the V8, a V4 derived from the V8, and an inline-four derived from one of the cylinder banks of the V8 (in the same fashion as the 1961 Pontiac Tempest's "Trophy 4" engine), but ultimately decided to create an entirely new four-cylinder engine.
-The 'all-new' claim was partially marketing terminology as many of the external parts, such as the distributor, water pump, manifolds, and carburetor were taken directly from the earlier Chevrolet 4-cylinder engine some with small dimensional changes making them non–interchangeable.
-Further confusion is due to the bare blocks looking visually nearly identical even though almost none of the internal parts are interchangeable between the two engine series.
-Borrowing parts like this greatly reduced development, tooling, and production time and costs.
-The early few years of the Iron Duke are more closely related to the earlier Chevrolet 4-cylinder than the later versions with numerous design changes such as fuel injection, flat belt accessory drive, cross flow heads, and balance shafts.
-Interestingly, the water pump from the late production years will bolt onto a first year production 1961 Chevrolet 151 4-cylinder engine, although designed for reverse rotation.
+The engineers considered developing smaller displacement versions of the existing V8, a V6 derived from the V8, a V4 derived from the V8, and an inline-four derived from one of the cylinder banks of the V8 (in the same fashion as the 1961 Pontiac Tempest's "Trophy 4" engine).
+They ultimately decided to create an entirely new four-cylinder engine.
+The 'all-new' claim was partially marketing terminology as many of the external parts, such as the distributor, water pump, manifolds, and carburetor, were taken directly from the earlier Chevrolet 4-cylinder engine, some with small dimensional changes making them non–interchangeable.
+Further confusion arises from the bare blocks looking nearly identical, even though almost none of the internal parts are interchangeable between the two engine series.
+The early years of the Iron Duke are more closely related to the earlier Chevrolet four-cylinder than to later versions, with numerous design changes, including fuel injection, flat-belt accessory drive, cross-flow heads, and balance shafts.
+Oddly, the water pump from the late production years will bolt onto a first-year 1961 Chevrolet 151 four-cylinder engine, although it is designed for reverse rotation.

 The development team's design goals were to minimize noise and vibration while maximizing durability, drivability, fuel economy, and "usable" power at lower engine speeds.
-They began by analyzing other four-cylinder engines in production at General Motors at the time, and they found that GM do Brasil's 151 cuin version of the Chevrolet 153 cu in four-cylinder—with a shorter 3 in stroke and longer 6 in connecting rods—had significantly reduced secondary vibration as compared to the original Chevrolet design and the newer 2.3-liter four-cylinder from the Chevrolet Vega.
+They began by analyzing other four-cylinder engines in production at General Motors at the time, and they found that GM do Brasil's 151 cuin version of the Chevrolet 153 cu in four-cylinder—with a shorter 3 in stroke and longer 6 in connecting rods—had significantly reduced secondary vibration as compared to the original Chevrolet design and the newer 2.3 L four-cylinder from the Chevrolet Vega.
 This obviated the need for counter-rotating balance shafts, which would have increased the weight, complexity, and cost of the engine.
 Despite sharing the same bore, stroke, and cylinder spacing as the Brazilian engine, the majority of parts are not interchangeable.